vvinniev34/Cluster-Analysis-Tool/README.md

 - test data provided for the user to use
 - files are formatted in a way program can read when uploaded to the cluster anyalysis tool
 - each line represents a data point with each column representing a feature it contains

+# How It Works

+1. User provides data points to the Cluster Analysis Tool to cluster and provides as input, the number of groups/clusters they want to make
+2. The Spring Boot backend receives the data points and saves them into a PostgreSQl database
+3.